-Drew Hirshfeld is Commissioner for Patents for the U.S. Patent and Trademark Office.
+Drew Hirshfeld is Commissioner for Patents for the United States Patent and Trademark Office (USPTO).
 He was appointed to this position in July 2015.

-As Commissioner for Patents, Mr. Hirshfeld manages and leads the patent organization as its chief operating officer.
-He is responsible for managing and directing all aspects of this organization which affect administration of patent operations, examination policy, patent quality management, international patent cooperation, resources and planning, and budget administration.
+As Commissioner for Patents, Mr. Hirshfeld manages and leads the Patent organization as its chief operating officer.
+He is responsible for managing and directing all aspects of this organization that affect administration of patent operations, examination policy, patent quality management, international patent cooperation, resources and planning, and budget administration.

-Mr. Hirshfeld received a Bachelor of Science from the University of Vermont, and a J.D. from Western New England College School of Law.
+Mr. Hirshfeld received a Bachelor of Science from the University of Vermont, and a Juris Doctor from Western New England College School of Law.